Roy Shaw: Unlicensed boxing career

-Shaw claims to have had ten fights in his twenties using the alias "Roy West".
-However information on these has proven difficult to trace.
-His early boxing career was cut short when he was incarcerated.
+In his autobiography Shaw claimed to have had ten fights in his twenties using the alias "Roy West".
+However, he had only one professional bout - a six round points win against Dennis Wingrove at Wembley Town Hall in November 1956.
+Roy soon gave up the idea of boxing for a living when he found out that he could earn more money by robbing cash vans.

-On his release from prison, Shaw started fighting unlicensed (i.e. not sanctioned by the British Boxing Board of Control) boxing matches in 1978, aged 42, and gained many infamous victories, including one over Donnie "The Bull" Adams.
+On his release from prison Shaw started fighting unlicensed (not sanctioned by the British Boxing Board of Control) boxing matches in 1978, aged 42, and gained many infamous victories, including one over Donnie "The Bull" Adams.
 Shaw also beat former world heavyweight contender Ron Stander, who had also previously fought Joe Frazier for the heavyweight title.
 Stander however broke a rib before the fight with Roy Shaw.
 Shaw would later say in his book that he kept hitting Stander with punches which had no effect on Stander – until he found his broken rib.
-In Shaw's words if Stander had not broken his rib he would have 'mullered me'.
+In Shaw's words "if Stander had not broken his rib he would have mullered me."

 Shaw was best known for his infamous trilogy with arch-rival Lenny "The Guv'nor" McLean.
 Shaw beat McLean in their first fight, but lost in two other matches to McLean.
 Shaw claimed in his autobiography that they only fought twice, but later he admitted on his website that there were indeed three fights with McLean of which he lost two and won one.
 However, McLean was by far the bigger man and also much younger than Shaw.
 Shaw was well into his forties when he and McLean fought and was giving away stones in weight.
 Shaw stated on his website that the two unlicensed boxers he most admired were Cliff Field and Johnny Waldron, both of whom also defeated McLean.